ICSEmasterclass10/ICSEMasterClass/README.md

 # ICSEMasterClass
+🎓 ICSE MasterClass | Batch 2026-27
 Master the Concept.
-Own the Notes. 🚀 The ultimate resource for ICSE 2026-27 students.
-Get premium Notes, proven 95%+ strategies, and chapter-wise notes designed for the new board pattern.
-Stop studying hard, start studying smart.
+Own the Notes.

+Welcome to the digital headquarters of the ICSE MasterClass.
+This repository serves as a high-speed mirror for our premium educational assets.

+🧠 Physics Mnemonics: Memory hacks for every chapter.

+📝 Master Notes: High-performance PDFs for Class 10.

+⚡ Strategy: Board-specific blueprints for 95%+